7wei/shareuhack/_posts/blinkist-an-efficient-way-to-get-key-ideas/index.md

 ---
-title: 'Is it possible to read a book in 15 minutes?
-Check out Blinkist, an incredibly effective reading app'
+title: 'Read a Book in 15 Minutes?
+Try Blinkist, the Effective Reading App'
 slug: 'blinkist-an-efficient-way-to-get-key-ideas'
 category: 'knowledge'
 subCategory: 'education'
 excerpt: "Reading is something you probably like, but do you sometimes feel that you don't have time to do it?
 Would you prefer to read nonfiction?
 In this article, we share a reading app called Blinkist, which allows you to read and absorb the knowledge of a whole book in just fifteen minutes."
-coverImage: '/assets/posts/blinkist-an-efficient-way-to-get-key-ideas.jpg'
+coverImage: '/assets/posts/blinkist-an-efficient-way-to-get-key-ideas-en.jpg'
 publishedAt: '2021-11-28'
 updatedAt: '2021-11-28'
 ogImage:
-  url: '/assets/posts/blinkist-an-efficient-way-to-get-key-ideas.jpg'
+  url: '/assets/posts/blinkist-an-efficient-way-to-get-key-ideas-en.jpg'
 credentials: ['Use Blinkist Premium for half a year','Use Blinkist to read at least one book every day', '3+ Blinkist user interviews']
 # recommendations: [
 # {